-- 27. Officers will continue to be employed by and formally assigned to their own Departments for the duration of their participation in the programme.
-Each participant's parent Department will have responsibility for meeting all costs associated with the programme, including fees and expenses and any general accommodation/administrative requirements etc. Any net additional expenditure under the scheme will be considered as eligible expenditure for the purposes of meeting the 4% payroll target for spending on training and development under the PPF and reiterated in "Sustaining Progress".
+- 34. For the duration of the programme, successful nominees at AP level will continue to be paid by their parent Department at their existing salary scale.
+Upon successful completion of the programme, including reaching the required academic standard, graduates will be appointed to an appropriate policy role within their Department. - 35.
+Officers will continue to be employed by and formally assigned to their own Departments for the duration of their participation in the programme.
+Each participant's parent Department will have responsibility for meeting all costs associated with the and programme. includina fees expenses accommodation/administrative requirements etc. Any net additional expenditure under the scheme will be considered as eligible expenditure for the purposes of meeting the 4% payroll target for spending on training and development under the PPF and reiterated in "Sustaining Progress".
 Such net additional expenditure would include expenditure on academic fees and the salary cost of the supernumerary Assistant Principal position.
-During the second year of the programme, participants will undertake project work (see paragraph 7 above).
-Participating Departments will be expected to suggest suitable topics for this project work.
-Programme participants may be required to undertake project work unrelated to the work of their Department. - 28.
-Before being released to begin the first year of the training programme, each nominee will be required to sign an agreement declaring that, if s/he leaves the Civil Service within two years of completing the course, s/he will refund the cost of the course (e.g. fees and any other expenses incurred on the officer's behalf) and the salary costs paid to the nominee during release from normal working duties for the purpose of attendance on the course. - 29.
+During the second year of the programme, participants will undertake project work (see paragraph 8 above).
+Participating Departments will be expected to suggest suitable topics for this project work, by reference to their need for policy analysis/evaluation capacity.
+Programme participants may be required to undertake project work unrelated to the work of their Department. - 36.
+Before being released to begin the first year of the training programme, each nominee will be required to sign an agreement declaring that, if s/he leaves the Civil Service within two years of completing the course, s/he will refund the cost of the course (e.g. fees and any other expenses incurred on the officer's behalf) and the salary costs paid to the nominee during release from normal working duties for the purpose of attendance on the course. - 37.
 Officers will continue to be eligible for promotion in the normal course in their parent Department during the programme period.
-An officer promoted to Assistant Principal (Standard Scale or Higher Scale) or equivalent during the training period may accept the promotion and opt either to take up the promotion in the relevant Department or continue to participate in the programme. - 30.
-An officer whose participation on the training programme is not satisfactory may, at any time during the training period, be returned to her/his former position (or other suitable vacancy at that level) and duties without delay and any entitlement to an allowance or subsequent appointment to Assistant Principal under the terms of this Circular will then cease. - 31.
+An officer who is appointed to an AP (Higher scale) position or promoted to Principal Officer (Standard Scale or Higher Scale) or equivalent during the training period may accept the promotion and opt either to take up the promotion in the relevant Department or continue to participate in the programme. - 38.
+An officer whose participation on the training programme is not satisfactory may, at any time during the training period, be returned to her/his former position (or other suitable vacancy at that level) and duties without delay. - 39.
 An officer will not be released for career break or special leave, with or without pay, or to work-share during the training period because of the specialised nature of the training in the programme.

-Assignment and promotion on satisfactory completion of the programme
+Assignment on satisfactory completion of the programme